Controlling pulse stability in singularly perturbed reaction-diffusion systems: Pulse stabilisation through proportional feedback control

 with $\mathcal{L}$ given in \eqref{eq:operator_L}.
 This means that the procedure to construct an Evans function, as presented in Ref \onlinecite{DoelmanVeerman.2015}, can be applied to \eqref{eq:evproblem_control}.
 The singularly perturbed structure of the pulse again leads to the result that the solutions to the eigenvalue problem \eqref{eq:evproblem_control} are, to leading order in $\eps$, determined by the roots of the function

 The remainder of the proof is a detailed analysis of the meromorphic complex function $\hat{t}_s$.
-The main difficulty lies in understanding the $\lambda$-dependence of the integral term in \eqref{eq:ts_control}, which is closely related the $\lambda$-dependence of $\hat{v}_\text{in}(\lambda-\ell'(0))$, where $\hat{v}_\text{in}$ is the unique bounded solution to \eqref{eq:vinhat_eq}.\\ Next, we introduce $\hat{\lambda} = \lambda - \ell'(0)$, and use Weyl-Titchmarsh-Kodaira spectral theory\cite{Titchmarsh.1962,HigsonTan.2020} to express the integral
+The main difficulty lies in understanding the $\lambda$-dependence of the integral term in \eqref{eq:ts_control}, which is closely related the $\lambda$-dependence of $\hat{v}_\text{in}(\lambda-\ell'(0))$, where $\hat{v}_\text{in}$ is the unique bounded solution to \eqref{eq:vinhat_eq}.\\ Next, we introduce $\hat{\lambda} = \lambda - \ell'(0)$, and use Weyl--Titchmarsh--Kodaira spectral theory\cite{Titchmarsh.1962,HigsonTan.2020} to express the integral

 in terms of projections onto eigenfunctions of the operator $\mathcal{L}_f := \partial_\xi^2 - 1-\hat{\lambda} + 2 \hat{v}_p(\xi)$, cf. \eqref{eq:vinhat_eq}.
 This allows us to obtain estimates on $\left\langle \hat{v}_\text{in},\hat{v}_p\right\rangle_2$, from which the statements of the theorem follow.